Date Modified: November 30, 2023

 3.2 Non-Interference.
 As between Smaato and Publisher, Smaato shall have the sole right to negotiate and conclude agreements with Advertisers and ad networks for the delivery of Ads to End-Users’ Wireless Devices in connection with the Services, and Publisher shall not interfere with such Smaato business in any way.

-4.1 Content Guidelines.
-Publisher and the Publisher Properties shall strictly comply with the Content Guidelines and shall not contribute, submit, or make available through the Services, or use the Services in connection with, any content that would violate the Content Guidelines.
+4.1 Publisher Policies.
+Publisher and the Publisher Properties shall strictly comply with the Publisher Policies and shall not contribute, submit, or make available through the Services, or use the Services in connection with, any content that would violate the Publisher Policies.
 Smaato reserves the right to discontinue Publisher’s access to the Services if Smaato determines, in its sole discretion, that Publisher is not in compliance with this Section.

-Publisher acknowledges and agrees that, in addition to the remedies to which Smaato is entitled under Section 11 below, for failure to comply with the Content Guidelines, Smaato reserves the right at all times in its sole discretion to: (a) retain any and all accrued payments or revenues of the respective Publisher for the months of the occurrence of such failures up to 6 months, and (b) immediately block Publisher and subsequently discontinue Publisher’s access to the Services.
+Publisher acknowledges and agrees that, in addition to the remedies to which Smaato is entitled under Section 11 below, for failure to comply with the Publisher Policies, Smaato reserves the right at all times in its sole discretion to: (a) retain any and all accrued payments or revenues of the respective Publisher for the months of the occurrence of such failures up to six (6) months, and (b) immediately block Publisher and subsequently discontinue Publisher’s access to the Services.

 4.2 Third-Party Terms.
 Publisher (a) will comply with any third-party terms and conditions applicable to the development and distribution of any Publisher Properties operating on the Android, iOS, or any other operating systems supported by Smaato (collectively, “Third-Party Terms”) and (b) will not cause Smaato to be in violation of any such Third-Party Terms.